NVIDIA/aistore/README.md

 ### Erasure coding

-DFC provides data protection for local buckets.
-It comes in two flavors: replication (for small objects) and erasure coding(EC) for big objects.
-EC is a method of data protection in which data is broken into fragments, expanded with redundant data pieces and stored across a set of different storage targets.
+DFC provides data protection that comes in several flavors: [end-to-end checksumming](#checksumming), [Local mirroring](#local-mirroring-and-load-balancing), replication (for *small* objects), and erasure coding.

-After creation data protection for a new local is disabled.
-Configure EC prior to putting objects by setting bucket properties:
+Erasure coding, or EC, is a well-known storage technique that protects user data by dividing it into N fragments or slices, computing K redundant (parity) slices, and then storing the resulting (N+K) slices on (N+K) storage servers - one slice per target server.

+EC schemas are flexible and user-configurable: users can select the N and the K (above), thus ensurng that user data remains available even if the cluster loses **any** (emphasis on the **any**) of its K servers.

 * `ec_config.enabled`: bool - enables or disabled data protection the bucket
 * `ec_config.data_slices`: integer in the range [2, 100], representing the number of fragments the object is broken into